The VR headset revolution is underway and just because you own an iPhone rather than an Android mobile doesn't mean you can't get involved.

 Homido Virtual Reality Headset

-Going one better, the FreeFly VR headset offers 120-degree field of view, and even has its own Bluetooth games controller for better control of your virtual reality games.
-It's compatible with Android and iOS devices between 4.7-inch and 6.1-inches, which puts all the latest devices in its sights.
+Going one better than Homido, the FreeFly VR headset offers 120-degree field of view, and even has its own Bluetooth games controller for better control of your virtual reality games.
+It's compatible with Android and iOS devices between 4.7-inch and 6.1-inch, which puts all the latest devices in its sights.

 Shop for VR headsets on Amazon